vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Reset the seccomp profile to the default value, i.e.
   `/run/osctl/configs/lxc/common.seccomp`.

+`ct set init-cmd` *ctid* *binary* [*arguments...*]
+  Set path to the binary within the container's root filesystem to be used as init with optional arguments.
+Defaults to `/sbin/init`.

+`ct unset init-cmd` *ctid*
+  Unset custom path to the binary used as init and use the default value, which is `/sbin/init`.

 `ct set raw lxc` *ctid*
   Append raw LXC configuration read from standard input to the *osctld* generated LXC configuration file.